Robert-Roth/scireadability/README.md

 - **SMOG Index sentence requirement**: The SMOG Index formula is most reliable for texts with at least 30 sentences. `scireadability` will return 0.0 if the text has fewer than 3 sentences when calculating the SMOG index.
 - **Short texts**: Readability formulas are generally designed for paragraphs or longer texts.
 Applying them to very short texts (e.g., single sentences or phrases) may yield less meaningful or less stable results.
-- **Highly-specialized jargon**: While `scireadability` is enhanced for scientific texts, extremely dense or novel jargon not present in CMUdict, Pyphen, or custom dictionaries might still affect syllable counting accuracy and, consequently, readability scores.
+- **Highly-specialized jargon**: While `scireadability` is enhanced for scientific texts, extremely dense or novel jargon not present in CMUdict or custom dictionaries might still affect syllable counting accuracy and, consequently, readability scores.
 For highly domain-specific texts, careful review and custom dictionary adjustments may be beneficial.
 - **Syllable, sentence, and word counting**: Counting these accurately is inherently difficult.
 While `scireadability` makes every attempt to accurately count, its approach is heuristic-based for efficiency and ease-of-use.
-For non-English tests, Pyphen is used as a fallback, which is not accurate for syllable counts.
 The regex-based syllable count for English fallback (a refined version of hauntsaninja's base regex [here](https://datascience.stackexchange.com/a/89312)) agrees with CMUdict ~91% of the time.
+- **non-English texts**: `scireadability` does not support non-English texts or non-English readability measures.
+Please use another package such as `textstat` for non-English texts.

 ## Contributing